Burundi: First attempt at democracy and war between Tutsi National Army and Hutu population

 In June 1993, Melchior Ndadaye, leader of the Hutu-dominated Front for Democracy in Burundi (FRODEBU), won the first democratic election.
 He became the first Hutu head of state, leading a pro-Hutu government.
 Though he attempted to smooth the country's bitter ethnic divide, his reforms antagonised soldiers in the Tutsi-dominated army, and he was assassinated amidst a failed military coup in October 1993, after only three months in office.
 The ensuing Burundian Civil War (1993–2005) saw persistent violence between Hutu rebels and the Tutsi majority army.
 It is estimated that some 300,000 people, mostly civilians, were killed in the years following the assassination.

 In early 1994, the parliament elected Cyprien Ntaryamira (Hutu) to the office of president.
-He and Juvénal Habyarimana, the president of Rwanda, both Hutus, died together when their aeroplane was shot down in April 1994.
+He and Juvénal Habyarimana, the president of Rwanda, both Hutus, died together when their airplane was shot down in April 1994.
 More refugees started fleeing to Rwanda.
 Speaker of Parliament, Sylvestre Ntibantunganya (Hutu), was appointed as president in October 1994.
 A coalition government involving 12 of the 13 parties was formed.
 A feared general massacre was averted, but violence broke out.
 A number of Hutu refugees in Bujumbura, the then-capital, were killed.
 The mainly Tutsi Union for National Progress withdrew from the government and parliament.

 In 1996, Pierre Buyoya (Tutsi) again took power through a coup d'état.
 He suspended the constitution and was sworn in as president in 1998.
 This was the start of his second term as president, after his first term from 1987 to 1993.
 In response to rebel attacks, the government forced much of the population to move to refugee camps.
 Under Buyoya's rule, long peace talks started, mediated by South Africa.
 Both parties signed agreements in Arusha, Tanzania and Pretoria, South Africa, to share power in Burundi.
 The agreements took four years to plan.

 On 28 August 2000, a transitional government for Burundi was planned as a part of the Arusha Peace and Reconciliation Agreement.
 The transitional government was placed on a trial basis for five years.
 After several aborted cease-fires, a 2001 peace plan and power-sharing agreement has been relatively successful.
 A cease-fire was signed in 2003 between the Tutsi-controlled Burundian government and the largest Hutu rebel group, CNDD-FDD (National Council for the Defense of Democracy-Forces for the Defense of Democracy).

 In 2003, FRODEBU leader Domitien Ndayizeye (Hutu) was elected president.
 In early 2005, ethnic quotas were formed for determining positions in Burundi's government.
 Throughout the year, elections for parliament and president occurred.

 Pierre Nkurunziza (Hutu), once a leader of a rebel group, was elected president in 2005.
 As of 2008, the Burundian government was talking with the Hutu-led Palipehutu-National Liberation Forces (NLF) to bring peace to the country.